Revanth980727/Computational-Physics-PHYS-5070/README.md

 # Computational-Physics-PHYS-5070

+The folder map-proj-v3 contains images of the dataset from NASA.

 Experiment-0: Train a Convolutional Neural Networks model on the NASA dataset.

 Experiment-1: GridSearchCV to train three different models: Multiple Layer Perceptron, Logistic Regression and K-nearest neighbors on the NASA dataset, and compare the performance.